sundhaug92/mocr-manual/mocr.md

 ### Assistant Flight Director

 The assistant flight director role, is as the name implies to assist the flight director.
-In addition, they have the responsibility of selecting what should be shown on the [](#big-screens).
+In addition, they have the responsibility of selecting what should be shown on the [](#projector-screens).
 This is done in a similar way to selecting content for the small screens (See [Screens](#screens)), with the addition of a few buttons to select the projectors.
+Note that the main projector screen uses 4 digit channels rather than 2 digit ones, and cannot display any two digit channel.
+The aux projector screen is currently INOP, locked to a static image.

 #### Main room display screens